Kruithne/spooder/README.md

 spooder
 ```

-While the intended use of this runner is for web servers, it can be used to run any Bun service.
-It provides two features: automatic updating and restarting.
+While the intended use of this runner is for web servers, it can be used to run anything.
+It provides two primary features: automatic updating and restarting.

 ### Entry Point